Shepherdess Camp

 Raising Dairy Sheep with Hidden Springs Creamery

 In Wisconsin, we tend to think dairy = cow, but we shouldn’t overlook sheep for their dairying potential.
 In this camp session, we’ll learn from shepherdess, cheesemaker, and co-owner of Hidden Springs Creamery, Amy Forgues.
-Amy will give us a tour of the creamery and cheesemaking operation.
-She will also show us the dairy, focusing on the milking parlor and milk quality for cheesemaking.
-Then we will end the tour in her tasting room where we will have an opportunity to try their award-winning cheeses and meat products while discussing the opportunities for value-added products within the sheep industry.
+Amy will talk about their creamery and cheesemaking operation.
+She will also teach about dairying, focusing on quality for cheesemaking.
+Then we will end with an opportunity to try their award-winning cheeses and meat products while discussing the opportunities for value-added products within the sheep industry.

 We invite participants to camp on our 200-acre organic vegetable farm during Shepherdess Camp at no additional cost.
 We have mostly tent spaces available, but could accommodate a few campers on a first come, first serve basis.
 Visitors will have access to: